redux-utilities/redux-actions/README.md

 Creates multiple reducers using `handleAction()` and combines them into a single reducer that handles multiple actions.
 Accepts a map where the keys are passed as the first parameter to `handleAction()` (the action type), and the values are passed as the second parameter (either a reducer or reducer map).

-The optional second parameter specifies a default or initial state, which is used when `undefined` is passed to the reducer.
+The second parameter `defaultState` is required, and is used when `undefined` is passed to the reducer.

 (Internally, `handleActions()` works by applying multiple reducers in sequence using [reduce-reducers](https://github.com/acdlite/reduce-reducers).)